Turner’s Kent : 3 night photography workshop

-We will base ourselves in the village of Boughton under Blean where we can enjoy comfortable, en suite, accommodation in a local Inn.
-From here, we are ideally placed to reach many of our dawn and dusk locations, as well as the various corners of the County in search of our photographs.
+We will be staying in the luxurious and stylish Sands Hotel, Margate; with en suite, accommodation and, from here, we are ideally placed to reach many of our dawn and dusk locations, as well as the various corners of the county in search of our photographs.
 This workshop is appropriate to anyone comfortable with short walks to each location from our parking places.

 We will look to take advantage of the creative opportunities from dawn to dusk.
 The general format of our day is to photograph at dawn, then enjoy a late breakfast at our Inn before heading out for the day, returning for supper in the evening.
 We will of course stop for refreshments during the day.